farcaster-project/farcaster-gui/README.md

 # Farcaster GUI

 This is the Farcaster Node web application GUI.
 It allows to interact with your Farcaster Node through the gRPC daemon service.
+This GUI is built around the Next.js framework, i.e. this is a simple React based web application bundeled as a Docker image.

+:mag: You can run this app on your machine or on a server.
+The server running the app has no access to the node you connect to in the app, only your browser will (and needs access to) your Farcaster Node.

 You can install the node with